flowdas/typeable/docs/api/typeable.rst

 This package defines a number of classes, which are detailed in the sections below.

+.. class:: AllOf(arg: Constraint, *args: Constraint)

+   :Class:`Constraint` that must satisfy all constraints passed as arguments.

+.. class:: AnyOf(arg: Constraint, *args: Constraint)

+   :Class:`Constraint` that must satisfy at least one of the constraints passed as arguments.

+.. class:: Constraint()

+   Base class of constraints checked at runtime.

+   Used as metadata provided to :data:`typing.Annotated`.

+   Other than this purpose, the user does not have to deal with instances of :class:`Constraint` directly.
+   The following interface is only needed if you want to define a new constraint by creating a subclass of :class:`Constraint`.

+   .. method:: annotate(schema: JsonSchema)

+      Add the constraint to the JSON Schema passed as the **schema** argument.

+   .. method:: compile()

+      Returns a callable that evaluates the constraint.

+      The callable takes the value after casting by :func:`cast`.
+      If the callable's return value evaluates to true, it is interpreted as satisfying the constraint.
+      Returning false or raising an exception is interpreted as not satisfying the constraint.

+   .. method:: emit()

+      Returns a string expressing the constraint.

+      The expression must assume that the argument to be tested is provided as a variable called ``x``.
+      For example, ``"(x > 0)"``.

+      If the expression refers to a module, :meth:`emit` can return a 2-tuple ``(expr, ns)``.
+      ``expr`` is an expression, ``ns`` is a mapping where the key is the module name, and the value is the module instance.

 .. class:: Context(**policies)

    By passing the :class:`Context` object to the :func:`cast` you can change